postech-compsec/postech-compsec.github.io/pages/people.md

 ---

 {:.alert .alert-warning}
-🔍 Join our team!
+🔍 Explore exciting opportunities with our team!
-We are looking for ambitious students who are interested in
+We are looking for creative and ambitious students who are interested in
     general cybersecurity,
     cyber-physical systems,